 4. Clicking the Household button brings up a wealth of information on the whole family.
 The way FamilySearch organizes families by household is especially helpful, because you might easily have overlooked part of this household: On the original records, only Daniel and his wife appear on the first page—the rest of the family is “hidden” on the next page.
 Each name is clickable, but complete information is shown in this chart.

-From the May 2010 Family Tree Magazine.
+A version of this article appeared in the May 2010 issue of Family Tree Magazine.